msandonini/uni/Machine Learning and Deep Learning/16 Reinforcement Learning/Reinforcement Learning.md

 %% which one is better is a likely question in exam %%

 - On policy learning
-	- Learn about the job
+	- Learn on the job
-	- Learn about
+	- Learn about policy $p

 %% off policy is better %%